Post-Trade Cutout Drywall Repair Services in Richmond, BC

 - Drain line penetrations

 Large irregular openings need custom-cut patches with proper backing support.
-Use moisture-resistant drywall in areas prone to humidity or potential water exposure.
+We use moisture-resistant drywall in areas prone to humidity or potential water exposure.

-Drywall patch and finish work around plumbing requires multiple compound applications.
+Drywall patching around plumbing requires multiple coats of compound.
 The first coat fills gaps, the second smooths surfaces, and the final coat prepares for texture matching.

-Apply mesh tape to all seams between the patch and existing wall.
+We apply mesh tape to all seams between the patch and the existing wall.
 This prevents future cracking from settling or temperature changes.

 HVAC Cutout Repair

-HVAC installations leave behind large rectangular or circular openings from ductwork, vents, and system access panels.
+HVAC fixtures leave behind large rectangular or circular openings from ductwork, vents, and system access panels.
 These repairs often involve the most extensive patching work.

 Ductwork modifications create substantial wall openings that require structural backing.
-Install wooden cleats behind larger patches to provide adequate support for the repair.
+We place wooden cleats behind larger patches to provide adequate support for the repair.

 HVAC cutout types: